This post may contain affiliate links. Please see my disclosure policy for details.

-Although Graythwaite Adventure are a relatively new brand, they have been running out of CBA events since the 1990s.
-A well known company based in Keswick.
+Although Graythwaite Adventure is a relatively new brand, they have been running out of CBA events since the 1990s.
+A well-known company based in Keswick.

-They are an award winning experience company here in Cumbria that provide unique adventures out of their 5,000 acre estate and around the Lake District National Park!
+They are an award-winning experience company here in Cumbria that provides unique adventures out of their 5,000-acre estate and around the Lake District National Park!

 Not only that, but they are currently the only experience company that have their own private off-road course approved and accredited by BORDA (British Off-Road Driving Association).